 Need help?
 How to choose an IPM partner

 To leave a pest infestation unchecked as long as Chicago’s school system did is a costly mistake.
 But so is misapplying pesticides and risking regulatory infractions.
 That’s why many schools and school systems choose to outsource their pest management to trained IPM professionals.
 In most cases, professional pest management providers have in-depth scientific knowledge about pest behavior and years of experience in IPM.

 You can narrow the field of potential pest management providers by asking around for tips on reputable companies.
 When examining your “long list” of candidates, ask questions that separate credible, experienced providers from the rest, such as:

-- Are the provider’s technicians well versed in IPM principles and aware of your school system’s special needs with regard to pest control?
+Are the provider’s Pros well versed in IPM principles and aware of your school system’s special needs with regard to pest control?

-- What kind of training do the technicians receive?
+What kind of training do the Pros receive?

 Once you have a “short list,” you can examine them a little more closely to choose the best fit:

-- Insist that a technician tour your school property before submitting a bid.
+Insist that a Pro tour your school property before submitting a bid.

 Eliminate the cause, not the symptom

 With so many reasons for pests to be attracted to schools, a thorough and customized IPM plan designed to eliminate some of these attractants is the only way to protect a school long term.
 IPM does not happen overnight.
 Although the sanitation, pest monitoring and prevention efforts of a successful IPM program take time, they are more cost-effective over time than treating recurring infestations.
 By eliminating the causes of pest problems rather than the symptoms, you can reduce pesticide use, save money and keep pests from harming your students, staff and reputation.